-Best moments of Ichiro Suzuki's MLB career
+Remembering the best moments of Ichiro's career

 Quickly

-- Ichiro may not be officially retired, but it's the perfect time to look back at the memorable moments of the beloved outfielder's decorated MLB career.
+- Now that Ichiro has retired, it's the perfect time to look back at the memorable moments of the beloved outfielder's decorated MLB career.

 The reign of Ichiro Suzuki began so long ago that it's practically ancient history.
 Nearly 20 years ago, a wiry and short man came from Japan to Seattle with more expectations upon him than any of his countrymen had ever faced in the majors, and he exceeded them by any and every measure.
 When the final words are written on Ichiro, they'll note just how automatic and consistent he was—that his genius was how steady he was at the plate, practically a metronome, spitting out hit after hit after hit with a compact, inside-out swing that burned countless infielders and practically carved tunnels out of the dirt between third base and shortstop.
 Like Tony Gwynn, he was a savant when it came to singles, a wizard who could make contact with seemingly anything and beat out just about any throw.
 He was, in a word, special.

-Note: Editor's Note: This piece, originally published on May 3, 2018 after Ichiro announced his transition into a front office role, has been updated as of March 21, 2019.
-Ichiro officially announced his retirement from Major League Baseball during the Mariners' extra-innings win over the A's in Tokyo on Thursday.